vrdse/MeltdownSpectreReport/README.md

 *Note: Not every mitigation, especially for CVE-2017-5753, is of the same quality.
 As the root cause relies in the CPU, all these mitigations are not really a **fix** to the actual problem.
 Mitigation means, it's "more difficult to exploit", and not every mitigation makes it equally difficult.
 The report only knows `true` or `false` for the mitigation. `true` is usually considered as "as good mitigated as currently possible"*

 ### CVE-2017-5754 mitigated (aka Meltdown)
-Is `true` if CVE-2017-5754 mitigated if `KVAShadowRequired` is `false`, or if `KVAShadowWindowsSupportPresent`, `KVAShadowWindowsSupportEnabled`, and `KVAShadowPcidEnabled` are `true`.
+Is `true` if CVE-2017-5754 mitigated if `KVAShadowRequired` is `false`, or if both, `KVAShadowWindowsSupportPresent` and `KVAShadowWindowsSupportEnabled` are `true`.
 The test are actually done by [Get-SpeculationControlSettings](https://www.powershellgallery.com/packages/SpeculationControl/1.0.2/Content/SpeculationControl.psm1)].

 ### CVE-2017-5715 mitigated (aka Spectre Variant 2)
 Is `true` if `BTIHardwarePresent`, `BTIWindowsSupportPresent`, and `BTIWindowsSupportEnabled` are `true`.
 The test are actually done by [Get-SpeculationControlSettings](https://www.powershellgallery.com/packages/SpeculationControl/1.0.2/Content/SpeculationControl.psm1)]